Mulligan is genuinely funny, and he gets the novel off to a

 Pain hell; and purgatory spleen.

-The scene resembles the one in Ithaca, and Green's
+The scene resembles the drinking scene in Ithaca,

-effort to keep his soul afloat on the dark waters of reality
+and Green's effort to keep his soul afloat on the dark waters

 Bloom, Molly, Stephen, and Mulligan too.